 - Do not drive ATVs with a passenger or ride as a passenger.

 - Always protect your head.
-Helmets have been known to reduce the risk of fatalities in ATV accidents by as much as 42% and the possibility of a non-fatal head injury by 64%.
+Helmets have been known to reduce the risk of fatalities and paralysis in ATV accidents by as much as 42% and the possibility of a non-fatal head injury by 64%.

-- In addition to a helmet, wear protective gear such as eye protection, boots, gloves, long pants and a long-sleeved shirt.
+- In addition to a helmet, wear protective gear such as eye protection, boots, gloves, long pants, and a long-sleeved shirt.

 - Take a hands-on safety training course before riding.